High Stakes Product thinking

 How I Drove Alignment

-• Decision-ready readouts: Short, story-first summaries that tied insight → decision → shipped change.
+• Decision-ready readouts: Short, story-first summaries that tied insight to action.

 • Shared prioritization matrix: Made trade-offs explicit (signal quality vs. volume) so stakeholders stayed aligned.